jbrown-js/noted/README.md

 # 📝 Noted – Simple Notes Web App

 A lightweight browser-based notes app built with HTML, CSS, and JavaScript.
 It allows you to create, edit, rename, and delete notes, with all data saved locally in your browser.
-Built as a learning project using vanilla HTML, CSS, and JavaScript, with AI-assisted guidance during development.

 ---